VISION (the future we seek to create)

 Reflective MedEd, a blog dedicated to reflective pedagogy and care of the person

-in medical education, has a new article by Delese Wear and Therese Jones on the
+in medical education, has an article by Delese Wear and Therese Jones on the

 shift from medical humanities to health humanities.